 The Master of Science in Administration (MSA) is one of our most popular and flexible programs.
-It draws from many fields to give you a broad understanding of what makes organizations work well.
-You'll learn to be an effective manager of people and projects.
-Choose from 15 concentrations to focus on coursework specific to your career goals.
+The program draws from many fields to give you a broad understanding of what makes organizations successful.
+You'll learn to be an effective leader of people and projects.
+Choose from 14 concentrations to focus on coursework specific to your career goals.

 Global Campus Locations